briantanabe/project-log/projects/Sour Candy.md

 # Project 1: Homemade Sour Candy
 **This is an engineering log**, so you might ask why I'm documenting the process of making sour candy.
 Simply put, *[Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)  is hard, and documentation is harder*.
-My hope is that this project will let me focus on learning to document progress  documentation
+My hope is that starting with easier projects will let me focus on learning how to **phrase and describe my progress real time**.
 I've come to love Youtube Channels like [Stuff Made Here](https://www.youtube.com/channel/UCj1VqrHhDte54oLgPG4xpuQ) and [GreatScott](https://www.youtube.com/channel/UC6mIxFTvXkWQVEHPsEdflzQ).

 Simply put, Markdown is hard.
 My *hope* is to better document projects as I complete them, so my practicing